Why Study Social Work at NMU?

 - Hands-on and research-based curriculum

 - Opportunities to learn and practice in an urbanized rural area

-- Collaborate with a Native American Studies program
+- Collaborate with the Native American Studies program including experiental learning

 Career Opportunities in Social Work

 According to the U.S. Bureau of Labor Statistics, overall employment of social workers is projected to grow 13% from 2019 to 2029, much faster than the average for all occupations.

 - Employment of child, family, and school social workers is projected to grow 12%